DappDojo/ethernaut/README.md

 In this challenge, you need to understand the consequences of not verifying that a transfer was successfully executed.

 ### 10. **Re-entrancy**
 The goal of this level is for you to steal all funds from the contract by launching a re-entrancy attack.
+To do this you need to exploit a vulnerability in function withdraw.

+### 11. **Elevator**
+In this challenge the attacker implements its own version of a function declared in an interface but never implemented.
+Never trust an external contract call.